hiazdi/hiazdi/README.md

 Hi!
-My name it Tatiana
+My name it Tatyana